oscar-stack/puppet-debugging-kit/README.md

     This role performs an agent installation of PE `<version>` on the guest VM.
     The agent is configured to contact a master running at `pe-<version>-master.puppetdebug.vlan` --- so ensure a VM with that hostname is configured and running before bringing up any agents.

+  - `pe-<version>-replica`:
+    This role performs an agent installation of PE `<version>` on the guest VM and configures it as an HA replica.
+    The replica is configured to contact a master running at `pe-<version>-master.puppetdebug.vlan` --- so ensure a VM with that hostname is configured and running before bringing up the replica.
+There can only be one replica, and this only works with 2016.5+

 ### POSS Specific Roles